mesosphere/bun/README.md

 $ bun - p <path to bundle directory>
 ```

-or simply
+or if you working directory is the bundle directory simply:

 ```bash
 $ bun
 ```

-if you working directory is the bundle directory:

 The output should look like that: